WeGoLook Independent Contractor Agreement (“Looker Agreement”)

 9.1 Business Ethics.
 Contractor acknowledges and agrees that it will not offer any gratuities of any type, directly or indirectly, to any WGL employee, or WGL customer, or other person or members of their respective families, that may be deemed by others to influence the actions or decisions of the recipient.
 Even nominal gifts can be inappropriate if used in a way which creates the impression that a certain Contractor may be endorsed.
 Contractor further agrees to notify WGL if any WGL employee, or WGL customer, or other person, or a member of their families solicit or accept from Contractor any such gratuities, including but not limited to reduction or forgiveness of a deductible under an insurance policy.

 9.3 Taxes.
 WGL shall pay any legally imposed sales, use, or similar excise taxes that are the legal liability of, or are required to be collected from, WGL.
-Under no circumstances shall WGL be liable for any interest, penalties, fines, or other such charges incurred due to the failure of Contactor to pay or collect when due any taxes owed with respect to the Agreement, or due to the failure of Contactor to notify WGL of any taxes owed with respect to the Agreement.
-WGL shall not be required to pay or reimburse Contactor for taxes based upon the income or capital of Contactor, nor for taxes imposed upon Contactor solely by reason of Contactor’s doing business in or being incorporated in the jurisdiction imposing such taxes.
-Contractor shall indemnify WGL against all liability and loss in connection with, and shall assume full responsibility for, payment of all federal, state, and local taxes or contributions imposed or required under unemployment insurance, social security and income tax laws, with respect to Contractor's performance of the contract.
+Under no circumstances shall WGL be liable for any interest, penalties, fines, or other such charges incurred due to the failure of Contractor to pay or collect when due any taxes owed with respect to the Agreement, or due to the failure of Contractor to notify WGL of any taxes owed with respect to the Agreement.
+WGL shall not be required to pay or reimburse Contractor for taxes based upon the income or capital of Contractor, nor for taxes imposed upon Contractor solely by reason of Contractor’s doing business in or being incorporated in the jurisdiction imposing such taxes.
+Contractor shall indemnify WGL against all liability and loss in connection with, and shall assume full responsibility for, payment of all federal, state, and local taxes or contributions or penalties imposed or required under unemployment insurance, social security and income tax laws, with respect to Contractor's performance of the contract.

 10. Indemnification, Hold Harmless.
-Contractor shall indemnify and hold WGL harmless against all liability and loss, and against all claims, damages, actions, penalties, expenses (including attorney’s fees on an indemnity basis) based on or arising out of, or in connection with, the performance of this agreement, or by conditions created by the same, including but not limited to damage or injury, including death, to persons (Contractor and others) or property (of Contractor and others), or based on any violation of any statute, ordinance, regulation, and the defense of any such claims or actions.
-Contractor shall indemnify and hold WGL fully harmless against any loss, damages, claims, penalties, or expenses of any kind whatsoever (including costs and attorneys' fees on an indemnity basis), sustained or incurred by WGL or a third party as a result of the negligent or intentional acts or omissions of Contractor, and for which recovery is sought against WGL by that third party.
-Contractor also shall indemnify WGL for any costs and attorneys’ fees (on an indemnity basis) sustained or incurred by WGL in the defense of any such third party claim.
+Contractor shall indemnify and hold WGL fully harmless against all liability and loss, and against all claims and actions, damages, judgments, penalties, and expenses (including, without limitation, attorney and expert witness fees and all other costs of defense on an indemnity basis) based upon or arising out of, or in connection with, the performance of this Agreement, or by conditions created by the same, including but not limited to damage or injury, including death, to persons (Contractor or others) or property (of Contractor or others), or the same based upon or arising out of, or in connection with, Contractor’s violation of any statute, ordinance, or regulation, and the defense of any such claims or actions.
+Contractor shall, without limitation and without limiting the foregoing, indemnify and hold WGL fully harmless against all liability and loss, and against all claims and actions, damages, judgments, penalties, and expenses (including, without limitation, attorney and expert witness fees and all other costs of defense on an indemnity basis) sustained or incurred by WGL or a third party as a result of the negligent or intentional acts or omissions of Contractor, and for which recovery is sought against WGL by that third party.
+Contractor shall, without limitation and without limiting the foregoing, indemnify and hold WGL fully harmless for any attorney and expert witness fees and other costs of defense (on an indemnity basis) sustained or incurred by WGL in the defense of any such third party claim or action.

 10.2 ASSUMPTION OF RISK.
 CONTRACTOR ACKNOWLEDGES AND ASSUMES THE RISK INHERENT IN ALL ASSIGNMENTS.
 CONTRACTOR AGREES THAT WGL IS UNDER NO DUTY OR OBLIGATION TO WARN CONTRACTOR OF DANGEROUS CONDITIONS, KNOWN OR UNKNOWN.
 CONTRACTOR AGREES TO ACCEPT AND COMPLETE ONLY THOSE ASSIGNMENTS THAT CONTRACTOR DEEMS SAFE TO ACCEPT AND COMPLETE.
 DURING THE COURSE OF PERFORMING ANY ASSIGNMENT, SHOULD CONTRACTOR FEEL DANGER OR FEEL UNSAFE IN ANY WAY, CONTRACTOR AGREES TO WITHDRAW OR RETREAT AND NOTIFY WGL IMMEDIATELY.